jan-helak-wttech/uam-aws-labs/eks.md

    - https://aws.amazon.com/eks/pricing/
 3. Check AWS Fargate pricing:
     - https://aws.amazon.com/fargate/pricing/
-4. Use aws cli to create EKS cluster in AWS:
+4. Use `aws` cli to create EKS cluster in AWS:
    - cluster should be created in us-east-1 region;
-   - cluster should have 3 worker nodes (t3.small)
+   - cluster should have 2 worker nodes (t3.small)
+   - EBS size for worker nodes should be 20GB;
    - worker nodes should be managed by AWS (managed group);
    - worker nodes should not be accessible from the Internet;
+   - use LabRole IAM role
 5. Create definition of service in yaml file:
+   - on dedicated namespace called `my-game`;
-   - with type of LoadBalancer;
+   - with type of LoadBalancer and port 80, available publicly;
+   - using 2048 game image (`image: public.ecr.aws/l6m2t8p7/docker-2048:latest`)
+   - service should have 3 replicas;
-   - service should be available publicly;
+   - service should be able to scale up to 10 replicas, based on cpu usage larger than 5%